yamltube/yamltube/README.md

 # YamlTube

-YamlTube lets you manage your youtube playlists in yaml on GitHub using GitHub actions.
+#### YamlTube lets you manage your youtube playlists in yaml on GitHub using GitHub actions.

-The setup requires like 4 clicks and you can do it entirely in your browser (which means you can set this up on your phone or ipad).

 Just go to https://yamltube.com to create your GitHub repo.
 It'll create and configure a repo automatically for you.

+Setting up the repo can is done entirely in your browser.

 ### Who is this for?
 Why does this exist?